 Whether by convenient accident, design or a combination of both, the adjective καινος (kainos), means "new".
 The more familiar word for new is νεος (neos), which makes our adjective look like a combination of words that denote newness.
 The difference between καινος (kainos) and νεος (neos) is that the latter tends to express more of the same whereas the former expresses qualitative newness or novelty.

-- From our adjective comes the noun καινοτης (kainotes), meaning newness or renewal (Romans 6:4).
+- From our adjective comes the noun καινοτης (kainotes), meaning newness or renewal (Romans 6:4 and 7:6 only).

 - Combined with the particle εν (en), meaning in or at, our adjective forms the plural noun εγκαινια (egkainia), meaning dedication (John 10:22 only).

-The verb καινιζω (kanizo), meaning to renew, isn't used on its own in the New Testament, but combined with εν (en) it forms the verb εγκαινιζω (egkainizo), to dedicate or inaugurate (Hebrews 9:18 and 10:20).
+The verb καινιζω (kanizo), meaning to renew, isn't used on its own in the New Testament, but combined with εν (en) it forms the verb εγκαινιζω (egkainizo), to dedicate or inaugurate (Hebrews 9:18 and 10:20 only).